 One of the best parks in London for running

+There are many parks in London UK.
 Only four miles from London’s famous Trafalgar Square, this open-space park is extremely well-loved.
 Unlike many of London’s flatter parklands, Hampstead Heath park offers views from some of the higher points available in London parks.

 There are also countless facilities and play areas, including ponds, splash pools, a running track, and a hill garden.
 The ancient woodland of Hampstead Heath is enticing for any visitor and the park is open all day, year-round.
 However, the Hill Garden and Pergola have their own opening hours separate to the rest of the park.